Novanta (NASDAQ:NOVT) Updates FY 2022 Earnings Guidance

 Novanta (NASDAQ:NOVT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.96-$3.02 for the period, compared to the consensus earnings per share estimate of $3.00.
 The company issued revenue guidance of $848.00 million-$852.00 million, compared to the consensus revenue estimate of $845.15 million.
 Novanta also updated its Q3 2022 guidance to $0.71-$0.76 EPS.

-Novanta (NASDAQ:NOVT – Get Rating) last posted its earnings results on Tuesday, August 9th.
-The technology company reported $0.78 EPS for the quarter, topping analysts’ consensus estimates of $0.72 by $0.06.
+Novanta (NASDAQ:NOVT – Get Rating) last announced its quarterly earnings data on Tuesday, August 9th.
+The technology company reported $0.78 EPS for the quarter, beating the consensus estimate of $0.72 by $0.06.
 Novanta had a net margin of 7.99% and a return on equity of 20.14%.
-The business had revenue of $215.36 million during the quarter, compared to the consensus estimate of $209.07 million.
-During the same quarter in the previous year, the firm posted $0.62 EPS.
-The firm’s revenue was up 28.6% on a year-over-year basis.
-As a group, equities analysts forecast that Novanta will post 2.99 earnings per share for the current fiscal year.
+The firm had revenue of $215.36 million during the quarter, compared to analysts’ expectations of $209.07 million.
+During the same quarter last year, the business earned $0.62 earnings per share.
+The business’s revenue for the quarter was up 28.6% compared to the same quarter last year.
+On average, equities analysts forecast that Novanta will post 2.99 earnings per share for the current fiscal year.

-Hedge funds have recently modified their holdings of the business.
-Lazard Asset Management LLC lifted its stake in shares of Novanta by 23.1% during the 1st quarter.
-Lazard Asset Management LLC now owns 976 shares of the technology company’s stock valued at $138,000 after buying an additional 183 shares in the last quarter.
-Captrust Financial Advisors lifted its stake in shares of Novanta by 227.3% during the 1st quarter.
-Captrust Financial Advisors now owns 1,545 shares of the technology company’s stock valued at $220,000 after buying an additional 1,073 shares in the last quarter.
-Quantbot Technologies LP purchased a new position in shares of Novanta during the 2nd quarter valued at $192,000.
-Raymond James Trust N.A. lifted its stake in shares of Novanta by 26.5% during the 1st quarter.
-Raymond James Trust N.A. now owns 1,904 shares of the technology company’s stock valued at $271,000 after buying an additional 399 shares in the last quarter.
-Finally, Ensign Peak Advisors Inc purchased a new position in shares of Novanta during the 1st quarter valued at $280,000.
-Institutional investors own 99.96% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of NOVT.
+MetLife Investment Management LLC raised its holdings in Novanta by 49.1% in the 1st quarter.
+MetLife Investment Management LLC now owns 18,484 shares of the technology company’s stock worth $2,630,000 after acquiring an additional 6,085 shares during the period.
+LPL Financial LLC increased its holdings in Novanta by 3.6% in the 2nd quarter.
+LPL Financial LLC now owns 16,254 shares of the technology company’s stock valued at $1,977,000 after buying an additional 558 shares during the period.
+PNC Financial Services Group Inc. lifted its holdings in shares of Novanta by 33.4% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 3,602 shares of the technology company’s stock worth $512,000 after acquiring an additional 901 shares during the period.
+Baird Financial Group Inc. boosted its position in shares of Novanta by 15.6% during the 1st quarter.
+Baird Financial Group Inc. now owns 3,090 shares of the technology company’s stock valued at $440,000 after acquiring an additional 418 shares in the last quarter.
+Finally, Cubist Systematic Strategies LLC acquired a new position in Novanta in the second quarter worth about $413,000.
+Institutional investors and hedge funds own 99.96% of the company’s stock.

 About Novanta